 The main difference between a traditional (relational) database and a modern vector database comes from the type of data they were optimized for.
 While a relational database is designed to store structured data in columns, a vector database is also optimized to store unstructured data (e.g., text, images, or audio) and their vector embeddings.

 For example, imagine you have a database that stores Jeopardy questions, and you want to retrieve all questions that contain an animal.
-Because traditional search relies on keyword matches, you would have to create a big query that queries all animals (e.g., contains "dog", or contains "cat", or contains "wolf", etc.).
+Because search in traditional databases relies on keyword matches, you would have to create a big query that queries all animals (e.g., contains "dog", or contains "cat", or contains "wolf", etc.).
 With semantic search, you could simply query for the concept of "animals".

 Vector Database vs. Vector-Capable Database (SQL and NoSQL)